-Dr James Cetkovski is presently Lecturer in English at Trinity College at the University of Oxford.
-He holds a doctorate in English from the University of Oxford, where he researches twentieth century literature from a sociological perspective.
+Dr James Cetkovski is presently Lecturer in English at St Peter’s College, and Postdoctoral Research Fellow at the Rothermere American Institute, at the University of Oxford.
+He holds a doctorate in English from the University of Oxford, where he researches twentieth-century literature from a sociological perspective.

-Originally from Canada, James was elected to Phi Beta Kappa after graduating with highest honours with a bachelor’s degree from Amherst College in the United States.
+James was elected to Phi Beta Kappa after graduating with highest honours with a bachelor’s degree from Amherst College in the United States.
 He earned a master’s degree with distinction from Oxford prior to beginning his DPhil work.
-He has served in both Program Director and Academic Director roles and has worked as an educational consultant in Hong Kong.
-Next year he will be Lecturer in English at St Peter’s College, Oxford.
+He has served in both Program Director and Academic Director roles on Oxmedica International Enrichment Programs and has worked as an educational consultant in Hong Kong.
 In his spare time James plays squash, in which he has represented his county as well as the University of Oxford in two Varsity Matches against Cambridge.

 Follow James on Social Media:

-In 2017, she graduated with a PhD in English without corrections from the University of Cambridge, Queens’ College, for her research on residual figuration in theatre and visual art.
-Presently, she is working on a book on classical piano music, contracted for publication in end-2018 by World Scientific.
+In 2017, she graduated with a PhD in English without corrections from the University of Cambridge, Queens’ College.
+Her book on classical piano music will be published by World Scientific in Fall 2019, and she has been contracted by MHRA, Legenda to publish an academic monograph on intermedial aesthetics in 2021.
 She performs the piano regularly and holds a Licentiate in Piano Performance from ABRSM.

 Dr Gauri Ang – Academic Co-ordinator

 Dr Gauri Ang graduated from the University of Oxford where she completed her doctoral studies in Neuroscience as a Wellcome Trust scholar.
 She was part of the Sleep and Neuroscience Institute where she investigated the role of genes in disrupted sleep and cognition.